-All this information is established during the personalization operation and is transferred to the Registrar of the current leosociety during the registration operation.
-This transfer is not necessarily trivial since if name coincidence is detected then there is a need for interaction between registrar and user in order to clarify whether the same or different entities are intended, and to rename one of them if necessary. - New entities are added to the self-descr entityfile during personalization, and are moved to entityfiles in Indivmap as a result of registration.
+All this information is established during the personalization and accomodation operations, and is transferred to the Registrar of the current leosociety during the registration operation.
+This transfer is not necessarily trivial since if name coincidence is detected then there is a need for interaction between registrar and user in order to clarify whether the same or different entities are intended, and to rename one of them if necessary.